Murray River: Major settlements

+Tributaries

 River life

 The Murray and its tributaries support a variety of river life adapted to its vagaries.
-This includes native fish such as the famous Murray cod, trout cod, golden perch, Macquarie perch, silver perch, eel-tailed catfish, Australian smelt and western carp gudgeon, as well as other aquatic species such as the Murray short-necked turtle, Murray crayfish, broad-clawed yabbies and the large-clawed Macrobrachium shrimp, in addition to aquatic species more widely distributed through Southeastern Australia such as common long-necked turtles, common yabbies, the small claw-less paratya shrimp, water rats and platypus.
+This includes native fish such as the famous Murray cod, trout cod, golden perch, Macquarie perch, silver perch, eel-tailed catfish, Australian smelt and western carp gudgeon, as well as other aquatic species such as the Murray short-necked turtle, broad-clawed yabbies and the large-clawed Macrobrachium shrimp, in addition to aquatic species more widely distributed through Southeastern Australia such as common long-necked turtles, common yabbies, the small claw-less paratya shrimp, water rats and platypus.
+The Murray crayfish, an endangered species, was able to increase its numbers thanks to scientists.
 The Murray also supports fringeing corridors and forests of the river red gum.

 The health of the Murray has declined significantly since European settlement, particularly through regulation of its flows.
 Extreme droughts between 2000 and 2007 put significant stress on river red gum forests, leading to mounting concern over their long-term survival.
 The Murray has also flooded on occasion.
-The most significant was the flood of 1956: lasting for up to six months, it inundated many towns on the lower reaches of the river in South Australia.
+The most significant was the flood of 1956: lasting for up to six months, it inundated many towns on its lower reaches in South Australia.